protobuf:generate-test

 </binaryMavenPlugins>

-If you have a Java-based plugin that does not distribute a native executable, or are using a more obscure system architecture, then using a jvmMavenPlugin
+If users wish to use a Java-based plugin that does not distribute a native executable, or are using a more obscure system architecture, then using a jvmMavenPlugin may be more preferable.

 Objects support the following attributes: